Stilsi-dev/ITSECWB_RestaurantApp/README.md

 ### **Customer**
 - Self-register and log in
-- Place, view, and cancel own orders (while pending)
+- Place, view, and cancel their own orders (while pending)
 - View available menu items

 ---